narinder9/timeline-block-for-gutenberg/readme.txt

 1. Go to the WordPress Block/Gutenberg Editor
 2. Search For "Timeline Block".
 3. Install in one 1-click
+== Frequently Asked Questions ==

+#### 1. What is the Timeline Block plugin?
+The Timeline Block plugin is a responsive WordPress block plugin designed for the Gutenberg block editor.
+It allows users to create beautiful vertical history timelines with just one click.

+#### 2. How do I add a Timeline Block in the Gutenberg editor?
+You can add a Timeline Block by searching for 'Timeline Block' in the 'Add Block' section of the Gutenberg block editor and selecting it.

+#### 3. What can I use the Timeline Block plugin for?
+The Timeline Block plugin can be used for various purposes, including:
+- Representing your company story.
+- Showcasing tutorial or process steps in a timeline format.
+- Creating a program timeline.
+- Representing history in an engaging way.
+- Creating events or appointments timelines.
+- Displaying job stories or achievements.
+- Sharing personal stories.
+- Highlighting a product roadmap.

+#### 4. What additional features does Timeline Block Pro offer?
+Timeline Block Pro offers several advanced features, including:
+- Horizontal Layouts (Default and Simple Designs).
+- The ability to create and display multiple timelines on one website.
+- Integration of various media types such as video, images, and slideshows.
+- Customizable icons with options including dot, icon, image, and text.
+- Over 15 animation effects to enhance visual appeal.
+- Adjustable icon, arrow, and label positioning.
+- Center line filling effect for vertical layouts.
+- Year labels for improved timeline readability.
+- Scrolling navigation for quick access to specific year stories.
+- “Read more” links within timeline stories.
+- The ability to rearrange story content.
+- Customizable connector styles between stories.

+#### 5. Can I add videos to my timeline?
+Yes, with Timeline Block Pro, you can seamlessly integrate videos (including YouTube), images, and slideshows into your timelines.

+#### 6. Is it possible to create multiple timelines on a single website?
+Yes, Timeline Block Pro allows you to create and display multiple timelines on one website, categorized by different layouts.

+#### 7. How can I improve the visual presentation of my timeline?
+You can enhance the visual appeal of your timeline by using the various customization options available in Timeline Block Pro, such as:
+- Choosing from over 15 animation effects.
+- Adding a center line filling effect to vertical layouts.
+- Adjusting the placement of icons, arrows, and labels.
+- Customizing connector styles between stories (Arrow, Line, or None).

+#### 8. How do I make my timeline more interactive?
+You can make your timeline more interactive by enabling scrolling navigation for quick access to specific year stories and including “read more” links within timeline stories to provide additional content or direct users to custom URLs.

+#### 9. Can I customize the appearance of icons in my timeline?
+Yes, with Timeline Block Pro, you can customize the icons in your timeline with options including dot, icon, image

 == Upgrade Notice ==

 == Changelog ==